LevnLime/EngageTools/README.md

 MultiTextureImageFileName | File name (or path) of the image file (likely PNG) of the Multi texture BasePath | (optional) This specifies a base path that relative path names (such as BundleFileName and all the texture file names) will be based off of.
 By default, BasePath is just the current directory
 OutputBundleFileName | The name of the bundle this operation outputs.
 Currently, this tool does not support updating the original bundle in place.

-# Quick Start
-I've provided a folder of SampleFiles that should help in completing the basic (and I'm hoping most common) scenario.
-### Example of basic scenario
-Suppose that you are trying to create your own [Lapis Midriff and Thighs](https://gamebanana.com/mods/423893) mod (not my mod, but I think it makes for a good tutorial).
-- You've already done Step 1 and exported Lapis's Dress and Skin meshes from Lapis's bundle (ubody_swd0af_c251.bundle)
-- You've already done Step 2 and used Blender to modify these meshes
-  - The Dress mesh was easy because you're just removing existing faces
-  - The Skin mesh, however, is not as straightforward.
-Lapis's Skin mesh just gives you her neck, so you'll need to get a midriff and thighs from somewhere else.
-    - A common source for female body parts is Zephia's Skin mesh (ubody_msn0df_c553.bundle) because it is the most complete.
-So you take a midriff and thighs from Zephia
-    - Now Lapis's Skin mesh has a midriff and thighs (in addition to the neck).
-Notice that the neck uses Lapis's original MtSkin material, but the midriff and thighs from Zephia uses a different MtSkin.001 material
-- You've already done Step 3 and had Unity build your updated mesh into a new Unity assets file (sharedassets0.assets)
-  - Important!
-You must append "_FIXED" to the names of your generated Skin and Dress meshes.
-(EngageBundleHelper will search for assets by partial name)
-  - In Unity, you may notice that it will say your Skin mesh has two "submeshes" (corresponding to the two Materials that that mesh uses)
-### EngageBundleHelper Usage for this example basic scenario
-1) Navigate to the SampleFiles folder that I've provided in command prompt.
-2) Copy Lapis's bundle (ubody_swd0af_c251.bundle) into this folder
-3) Copy the built Unity assets file (sharedassets0.assets) into this folder
-4) Run `EngageBundleHelper.exe -c UpdateMeshesFromNewAssets.json`
-    - This will output a file named "updatedMeshesOutput.bundle"
-    - Note: If you get a message about "command not found", either provide a full absolute (or relative) path to the folder where EngageBundleHelper.exe resides, or add that folder to your PATH environment variable
-5) Run `EngageBundleHelper.exe -c AddNewMaterial.json`
-    - This will output a file named "output.bundle"
-6) Rename "output.bundle" to "ubody_swd0af_c251.bundle" and use that for your mod.
-You're good to go!

-### Description of SampleFiles files
-- The MtSkin_Material.json is the MtSkin material exported from Zephia's bundle (ubody_msn0df_c553.bundle)
-- The Albedo/Normal/Multi *_Texture.json files are exported (export as JSON) from Zephia's bundle (ubody_msn0df_c553.bundle)
-- The Albedo/Normal/Multi *_Texture.png files were originally exported (export texture) from Zephia's bundle, but have been modified for easier reuse
-- UpdateMeshesFromNewAssets.json is a config file for EngageBundlerHelper and is meant to be used first
-- AddNewMaterial.json is a config file for EngageBundlerHelper and is meant to be used second
-- classdata.tpk is needed by the UpdateMeshesFromNewAssets operation.
-(I couldn't figure out how to get the program to find the file more reliably, so I just stuck it in here)

 # Libraries and References
 - [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET) - The base library for interacting with Unity bundles.
 I'm using the v3 version.